openvinotoolkit/openvino.genai/samples/cpp/chat_sample/README.md

 #### Missing chat template

 If you encounter an exception indicating a missing "chat template" when launching the `ov::genai::LLMPipeline` in chat mode, it likely means the model was not tuned for chat functionality.
-To resolve this, manually add the chat template to tokenizer_config.json of your model.
+To work this around, manually add the chat template to tokenizer_config.json of your model.
 The following template can be used as a default, but it may not work properly with every model:
 ```
 "chat_template": "{% for message in messages %}{% if (message['role'] == 'user') %}{{'<|im_start|>user\n' + message['content'] + '<|im_end|>\n<|im_start|>assistant\n'}}{% elif (message['role'] == 'assistant') %}{{message['content'] + '<|im_end|>\n'}}{% endif %}{% endfor %}",